Updated March 31, 2026

 Wisconsin requires workers' compensation for businesses with 3 or more employees, with some exemptions.
 Commercial auto also has state minimum liability limits of $25,000/$50,000/$10,000, and many commercial leases ask for proof of general liability coverage.

 Yes.
-A request a logging insurance quote in Wisconsin process usually starts with your employee count, vehicle schedule, equipment list, and where your crews work.
+A logging insurance quote in Wisconsin process usually starts with your employee count, vehicle schedule, equipment list, and where your crews work.
 That helps match timber harvesters insurance to the way your operation runs.

 Most logging company insurance in Wisconsin starts with general liability for third-party claims, bodily injury, and property damage.
 Many businesses also review umbrella coverage if they want higher coverage limits above underlying policies.

-Coverage can include general liability insurance, workers compensation insurance, commercial auto insurance, inland marine insurance, and commercial umbrella insurance.
-The right mix depends on your crew size, equipment, vehicle use, and contract requirements.
+For a logging company, the usual review centers on general liability insurance, workers compensation insurance, commercial auto insurance, inland marine insurance, and sometimes commercial umbrella insurance.
+The right mix depends on your crew duties, equipment values, vehicle use, and contract requirements.

 Updated March 31, 2026